By Lena Hillbrand

-Draven punched out and collected his pay at the sound of the bells signaling the end of working hours.
+At the sound of the bells signaling the end of working hours, Draven punched out and collected his pay.
 Every morning, the same thing.
-Although the night marked one hundred years to the night since his evolution, he didn't think of that.
+Although this marked one hundred years to the night since his evolution, he didn't think of that.
 He didn't know it was an anniversary of sorts for him—like for most of his people, time had ceased to have meaning the way it did for homo-sapiens.
 Even if he had known of the anniversary, he wouldn't have thought much about it.
-His thoughts centered around one thing—eating.
+His thoughts centered around one thing.

 Hunger nibbled continually at the edges of his nerves.
-Having only eaten one of his five rations that evening and nothing all night, he had begun to weaken from overwhelming thirst.
+Having only eaten one of his five rations that evening and nothing since, he had begun to weaken from overwhelming thirst by morning.
 He hadn't gone so long without nourishment for a very long time.
-Unlike the usual slow work night, tonight his team had found a cache of contraband—mostly wooden items—that kept his team busy and a bit nervous.
+Unlike the usual slow work night, tonight his team had found a cache of contraband, mostly wooden items, that kept them busy and a bit nervous.
 But he didn't think about that now, either.
-The hunger made him frantic like an animal, clouded his vision, made important things fade and seem inconsequential.
+The hunger made him frantic, like an animal, clouded his vision, made important things fade and seem inconsequential.

-He swore and wrenched the brake back.
+He swore as he wrenched the brake back.
 The car began to skid.
-He pressed his palm to the steering screen and spun it, pressing down hard, as if that would prove more effective than a light touch.
-The car spun.
-It slid sideways and smashed into the corner of a building.
-Draven's head jarred against the window.
-A bolt of pain shot through him, and for a moment, stunned him into immobility.
-The flash of raw, fierce pain held him in its grip for a few moments and then began to fade, restoring his vision as it receded.
-The car had jolted to a stop, melded to the building it hit.
+Draven slapped his palm to the steering screen and twisted, pressing down hard, as if that would prove more effective than a light touch.
+The car spun, sliding sideways before smashing into the nearest building.
+Draven's temple jarred against the window, sending a bolt of pain through his head.
+The car had jolted to a stop, folded around the corner of the building.
 He sat for a few seconds, waiting for his mind to catch up with what had just happened.

 "Merde," he said, slamming his hand on the dash.
-He got out and went around the car.
-The building had crushed the side of the Mert.
-He scowled and shoved the car away from the wall, back onto the street.
-The wheels still functioned, and since only the side of the car had caved, he wouldn't have to pay for the damage.
+He stepped out of the car and circled it, surveying its condition.
+The building had left a sizeable dent in the side of the Mert.
+Draven scowled and shoved the car away from the wall, back onto the street.
+The wheels still functioned, and since only the side of the car had been crushed, he wouldn't have to pay for the damage.
 The Memory Metal would find the correct shape again in a night or so.
 Still, he'd have to drive around with a dented car.
 And he'd have to get the ad on the side redone.

-Saps were always causing problems—escaping the Confinement, staying out past the appropriate hours for errands, running away from their owners.
-Granted, sometimes their owners could be quite cruel, but Draven didn’t like to dwell on that.
+Unruly saps were always causing problems—escaping the Confinement, staying out past the appropriate hours for errands, running away from their owners.
+Granted, sometimes their owners could be quite cruel, but Draven couldn't dwell on that.
 That was just the way of the world.

-Before sliding into the car, he scented for the runaway.
-Even from the next street over he could hear where she'd gone, and he could still smell her tantalizing aroma, so tempting in his current state of hunger.
+He scented the air before closing the door.
+He could hear where she'd gone even from a street away.
+And he could still savor her tantalizing aroma, so tempting in his current state of hunger.
 He should bring her in.
-He'd get a bonus if she was a runaway, and he could use it to fix the ad on his car.
+He'd receive bonus money if she had run away, and he could use it to fix the ad on his car.
 She'd caused the damage, after all.

-He turned onto the street where he'd heard her, and after a second, he spotted her.
-He slowed his Mert to watch her darting along the side of the buildings, away from the lights.
-She must have been young then, young enough not to realize he could see her in the shadows, even in the dark.
+He turned onto the street where he'd heard her.
+After a second, he spotted her and slowed his Mert.
+She darted along the side of the buildings, away from the lights.
+She must have been young then, or brainless enough not to realize he could see her in the shadows, even in the dark.